Democracy And Capitalism Have Failed

 An excellent book on the subject is Democracy the God That Failed by Hans-Hermann Hoppe.
 (Transaction Publishers, New Brunswick, New Jersey.)
 It should be required reading for all elected representatives unfortunately, however, the majority probably do not have the intellectual capacity to understand it.
-I take issue with some of Hoppe’s ultimate solutions but agree with his analysis of the problems.
+I take issue with some of Hoppe’s ultimate solutions but agree with most of his analysis of the problems.
 The following are a few paragraphs from it and I hope they stimulate your interest to read it.
 There are some quotes in The Books Worth Reading section of this site.
 It is a must for any library.

 “After less than one hundred years of democracy and redistribution, the predictable results are in.
 The “reserve fund” that was inherited from the past is apparently exhausted.
 For several decades (since the late 1960s or early 1970s), real standards of living have stagnated or even fallen in the West.
 The “public” debt and the cost of the existing Social Security and health care system have brought on the prospect of an imminent economic meltdown.
 At the same time, almost every form of undesirable behavior: unemployment, welfare dependency, negligence, recklessness, incivility, psychopathy, hedonism, and crime has increased, and social conflict and societal breakdown have risen to dangerous heights.
 If current trends continue, it is safe to say that the Western welfare state (social democracy) will collapse just as Eastern (Russian-style) socialism collapsed in the late 1980s.”
 Page 102